Head Softball Coach Heather Tarr

 Tarr news and features:

-Heather Tarr will enter her tenth year at the helm of the Husky Softball team in 2014.
-The Huskies clinched their 20th consecutive NCAA Tournament appearance and 11th overall Women's College World Series appearance under Coach Tarr's leadership in 2013.
-The Huskies compiled a record of 45-17 and finished 3rd at the College World Series.
-The Huskies hosted the NCAA Regional and went 3-0 before advancing to the NCAA Super Regionals against Missouri, where they went 2-0.
+Tarr guided the Huskies to the Women's College World Series for the fourth time in her nine seasons in 2013.
+Washington placed third in the WCWS and ended the season with an overall record of 45-17.
+The Huskies clinched their 20th consecutive NCAA Tournament appearance and 11th overall WCWS appearance under Tarr's leadership.
+Washington hosted the NCAA Regional and went 3-0 before advancing to the Super Regionals against Missouri, where they went 2-0.
 Junior Kaitlin Inglesby was named an All-American.
-Six Huskies were named to the All-Pac-12 team, and five were named to the All-Pacific Region team.
+Six Huskies were named to the All-Pac-12 team and five were named to the All-Pacific Region team.

 In 2012, Tarr led the Huskies to a 39-19 record and the right to host the NCAA Regional.
 UW went 3-0 in that regional and advanced to face No. 1 and Pac-12 foe Cal in Berkeley.
 It was the 19th-straight NCAA Tournament appearance for the Huskies.
 Sophomore Kaitlin Inglesby was named an All-American.
 Kimi Pohlman and Niki Williams were drafted into the NPF.